saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/high-availability.md

 A major benefit to using the HA setup is load balancing.
 Jobs will be distributed among the tunnels in your tunnel pool.
 If one of your tunnels goes down, any tests started after that will be routed through another tunnel.
 That said, if a tunnel instance on your side or a VM tunnel instance on the Sauce Labs side goes down once you've already started running tests, these tests in motion will be impacted.

-With this setup, we strongly recommend applying a `--tunnel-identifier`, which will make it easier for tracking tunnels.
+With this setup, we strongly recommend applying a `--tunnel-name`, which will make it easier for tracking tunnels.
 Otherwise, test traffic initiated using your account will use an unnamed tunnel automatically.

 ## What You'll Need